makh04/Hyperion-WarRoom/README.md

   core server. `boto3`, `sounddevice`, and `numpy` are called out as optional, only needed for the live-cloud path or the manual mic test client.

-## Known limitations (being upfront about the hard parts)

-- **Multi-speaker turn detection.** AssemblyAI's turn detection is tuned for one-speaker-at- a-time conversation.
-War-room audio is many people talking over each other.
-The system prompt handles this by instructing the agent to stay silent unless explicitly addressed ("Agent, ..."), and turn-detection silence thresholds are loosened in `provisioning.py`/`agent_session.py` — but this is a deliberate simplification, not a solved problem.
-A production version would likely want a lightweight wake-word gate in the bot itself, only forwarding audio to AssemblyAI once "Agent" is detected.
-- **Speaker attribution is best-effort.** `speaker.active` events from the bot's DOM observer are matched to transcript lines by recency (`SPEAKER_STALENESS_SECONDS` in `app/state.py`), not by hard timestamp alignment with AssemblyAI's transcript events (which the API doesn't currently expose at the word level).
-- **Real cloud actions are stubbed**, not implemented — see `_execute_infra_action_live()`.